diogotcorreia/master-thesis/docs/content/ch05-results.typ

 directory of the accompanying repository.

 As shown in @tbl:results-micro-benchmark,
-#TheTool has been ran on all 5 of these tests,
+#TheTool has been run on all 5 of these tests,
 and successfully passed 4 of them, having failed to properly identify when the attribute passed to `getattr` is a static string.